 Today, 48 percent of all women aged 15-44 years old cohabit, which is up from just 34 percent of women in 1995, according to the National Center for Health Statistics, a part of the Centers for Disease Control.
 That doesn’t mean everyone is cohabiting, but the number is rising substantially enough to suggest that the nuclear family may be shifting.

 The NCHS conducted a study over three years in which they followed over 12,000 women.
 They found that 40 percent of cohabiting relationships turned into marriage, 32 percent remained in a cohabiting relationship, and 27 percent of those relationships broke up.

 Pam Smock, director of the Population Studies Center at the University of Michigan, suggested that cohabitation may actually help to keep rising divorce rates at bay, as she explained that by living together, cohabitation is "…weeding out couples who would have been more likely to get divorced had they not lived together and realized they weren’t compatible."

 So, What’s the Big Deal with Cohabitation?

 While generally entered into for convenience, a fear of commitment, an intent to "test drive" a marriage, or a shunning of traditional models of living, cohabitation doesn’t come without a few problems.
-In some states such as Texas, cohabitation is the only option for same-sex couples; however, for those who do have the option to cohabit, there are quite a few things to consider when cohabiting.
+For those who choose to cohabit, there are quite a few things to consider.